nodejs/nodejs.org/apps/site/pages/en/learn/modules/how-to-use-streams.md

 When using streams, it is important to make sure the producer doesn't overwhelm the consumer.
 For this, the backpressure mechanism is used in all streams in the Node.js API, and implementors are responsible for maintaining that behavior.

-In any scenario where the data buffer has exceeded the [`highWaterMark`](https://nodejs.org/api/stream.html#stream_buffering) or the write queue is currently busy, [`write()`](https://nodejs.org/api/stream.html#stream_writable_write_chunk_encoding_callback) will return `false`.
+In any scenario where the data buffer has exceeded the [`highWaterMark`][] or the write queue is currently busy, [`.write()`][] will return `false`.

 When a `false` value is returned, the backpressure system kicks in.
-It will pause the incoming [`Readable`](https://nodejs.org/api/stream.html#stream_readable_streams) stream from sending any data and wait until the consumer is ready again.
-Once the data buffer is emptied, a [`'drain'`](https://nodejs.org/api/stream.html#stream_event_drain) event will be emitted to resume the incoming data flow.
+It will pause the incoming [`Readable`][] stream from sending any data and wait until the consumer is ready again.
+Once the data buffer is emptied, a [`'drain'`][] event will be emitted to resume the incoming data flow.

 For a deeper understanding of backpressure, check the [`backpressure guide`][].

 ## Streams vs Web streams

 The stream concept is not exclusive to Node.js.
 In fact, Node.js has a different implementation of the stream concept called [`Web Streams`][], which implements the [`WHATWG Streams Standard`][].
 Although the concepts behind them are similar, it is important to be aware that they have different APIs and are not directly compatible.

 [`Web Streams`][] implement the [`ReadableStream`][], [`WritableStream`][], and [`TransformStream`][] classes, which are homologous to Node.js's [`Readable`][], [`Writable`][], and [`Transform`][] streams.